×

 Credit cards

-Lower-cost loan options
+Lower cost loan options

 Some loan types and lenders provide options with cheaper interest rates and fees.
-These are available from different kinds of lenders, such as secured loans from a bank or non-bank lender, or buy now, pay later through a retailer.
+These are available from different kinds of lenders, such as secured loans from a bank or non-bank lender, or Buy Now Pay Later through a retailer.

 With any loan, the best way to keep the cost down is to keep up to date with your repayments and only borrow what you need.

-Even low-cost loan options can become high cost if you miss payments and must then pay default interest and fees.
+Even low cost loan options can become high cost if you miss payments and must then pay default interest and fees.

 Secured loans